fmtlib/fmt/README.rst

 This is a very powerful library which supports both printf-like format strings and positional arguments.
 The main its drawback is performance.
-According to various benchmarks it is so slow that I wouldn't recommend it for purposes other than occasional message reporting in small to medium size projects that are not performance-critical.
-It also has excessive build times and severe code bloat issues (see `Benchmarks`_).
+According to various benchmarks it is much slower than other methods considered here.
+Boost Format also has excessive build times and severe code bloat issues (see `Benchmarks`_).

 FastFormat
 ~~~~~~~~~~